Pranab-JD/Parareal_Implicit/README.md

 Argument 5: Number of time steps <br />
 Argument 6: Desired integrator (e.g., "CN")  <br />
 Argument 7: Write data to files every N time steps for movies (if "yes", will create files & write data) <br />
+Argument 8: If "yes", parareal will be used, along with serial <br />
+Argument 9: Number of fine steps per coarse step (e.g., 10) <br />